Permanent (Final) Protective Orders

 Domestic Violence Protective Orders in Texas | Texas Council on Family Violence (TCFV) — TCFV is a 501(c)(3) nonprofit organization whose members include “survivors, family violence service providers, business professionals, communities of faith, and concerned individuals.”
 View the full text of a TCFV brochure discussing domestic violence protective orders.
 Learn more about the requirements for a final protective order, preparing for a final protective order hearing, and how long a final protective order will last.

 Find a Permanent (Final) Protective Orders Defense Attorney in Georgetown, TX

 Were you recently served notice of a final hearing for a protective order in Central Texas?
-Make sure that you contact Law Office of Price & Wiggins, P.C. before attempting to represent yourself during any hearing.
+Make sure that you contact Law Office of Michael J. Price, P.C. before attempting to represent yourself during any hearing.